 Accessibility to The Linnaean Gardens of Uppsala

 Our gardens and museums are open to everyone.
-We are working towards making our gardens, glasshouses and other buildings accessible for all.
+We aim to make our gardens, glasshouses and other buildings accessible for all.

 - Some of our exhibitions are located in buildings inaccessible for wheelchairs.
 Some parts of those exhibitions can be visited digitally.

 - Toilets suitable for wheelchair users are available in all our gardens